The Centeno-Schultz Interventional Orthopedic Fellowships

 We believe that due to advances in regenerative medicine, the rapid evolution in interventional cardiology that happened in the 1980-90s to today will happen in orthopedic care.
 In the 1980s, most major heart problems were treated with CABG.
 However a quiet revolution took place that changed the status quo.
 Cardiologists began experimenting with percutaneous angioplasty.
 With every passing year from the 1980′s through the 1990′s, fewer and fewer patients needed open heart surgery and a new medical specialty was born – interventional cardiology.
 As time went by, more and more surgical procedures were switched to percutaneous.
 We believe the same thing is happening in orthopedic care with interventional orthopedics replacing more and more surgical procedures through the use of various platelet, cytokine, and growth factor treatments as well as stem cells.
 We also believe that an interventional orthopedics expert needs to be able to place a needle and regenerative therapeutics everywhere from the C0-C1 facet joint to the ankle TT joint or in any accessible tendon or ligament under fluroroscopic or ultrasound guidance.
 In summary, our fellowships are the best of an interventional spine fellowship combined with the best of a sports fellowship, but focused on the future by providing extensive experience in PRP and stem cell treatment.

 Interventional Orthopedics Traditional Fellowship

-The traditional fellowship being offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long, beginning July 2017-July 2018 with the final selections made by September 15th, 2016.
+The traditional fellowship being offered by the Centeno-Schultz Clinic (CSC) in Interventional Orthopedics and Regenerative Medicine is 12 months long, beginning July 2019 to July 2020 with the final selections made by October 1st, 2018.
 The fellowship year will be broken up as follows: